Skip to Content

 Children may use whichever colors they want.
 Some pretty combinations include reds, pinks, and purples, but they do not have to be limited to traditional Valentine’s Day colors.

 Have fun watching the magic of the colors move and blend!
-Then set aside to dry.
+Then, set them aside to dry.

 White girl's hand squirting water with a small spray bottle onto coffee filters colored with purple, red, and pink markers.